Law Enforcement Learn New Approach to Investigate Human Trafficking Crimes

 Law enforcement professionals in South Carolina learned new skills to identify human trafficking victims and investigate human trafficking crimes.
 148 dedicated officers and agents from 58 agencies attended the training.
 Officers from neighboring states, North Carolina and Georgia, also attended the human trafficking training.
 From November 2018 through April 2019, ERASE Child Trafficking (ERASE) through several collaborations, presented five classes in different locations in South Carolina.

-Instructors for the class are Rick Hoffman, Victor Williams, and Lori Sims.
-There are also several guest instructors that present during different classes, Shanika Ampah, Kelly Alsobrook, Jane Anderson, and Sarolyn Morgan, Victim Assistant Specialist, Homeland Security Investigations.
+Instructors for the class were Rick Hoffman and Victor Williams.
+There are also several guest instructors that present during different classes, Shanika Ampah, Kelly Alsobrook, Jane Anderson, and Victim Assistant Specialist, SAC-Dallas, Homeland Security Investigations.
 Guest instructors include survivor leaders, community advocates, attorney advisor, and mental health professionals.

 Human Trafficking Training

 The goal of training is for officers to learn how to complete high impact investigations while being victim-centered.
 Lead instructor, Richard Hoffman, founder of IRIS Training and Consulting explains, “When teaching investigations on sex trafficking, one of the most common struggles for officers is differentiating between a prostitute and a person being prostituted.
 Every sex trafficking victim is forced or coerced to commit an act of prostitution.
 It is not always evident that these acts are being coerced or forced.
 Identification of victims and collection of evidence of coercion is a learned skill.
 A skill that must be taught and rehearsed to gain proficiency.”